PrathameshK1/Durvasa/README.md

-Durvasa is a  gemma model finetuned on the [L3Cube-MahaNLP](https://github.com/l3cube-pune/MarathiNLP)  , it is the world's first marathi LLM available in GGUF format
+Durvasa is a  gemma model finetuned on the more than 289 million tokens of textual data , it is the world's first marathi LLM available in GGUF format

 Hugging face Repo:- [Durvasa_2B_GGUF](https://huggingface.co/Vikasith/Durvasa_2B_GGUF)